Hains, R. C. (2014). The princess problem: Guiding our girls through the princess-obsessed years. Naperville, IL: Sourcebooks.

 Refereed Journal Articles

-Hunting, K., and Hains, R. C. (forthcoming).
+Hunting, K. and Hains, R. C. (2018).
 Discriminating taste: Maintaining gendered social hierarchy in a cross-demographic fandom.
 Feminist Media Studies.

 Hains, R. C. (2014).
 The significance of chronology in commodity feminism: Audience interpretations of girl power music.
 Popular Music and Society, 37(1), 33-47.